Cross-platform C SDK logo

 Return

-Array of String with the names of the families, arranged alphabetically.
+Array of String with the names of the families, ordered alphabetically.
 It must be destroyed with arrpt_destroy.

 font_native ()

-Gets the font in the native format of each platform.
+Gets the source in the native format of each platform.

 void*